bonaventuredossou/ffr-v1/FFR-Dataset/FFR_Daily_Dialogues/readme.md

-FFR Dataset is an ongoing project to collect, clean and store corpora of Fon and French sentences for machine translation from Fon-French.
+We aim to collect, clean and store corpora of Fon and French sentences for Natural Language Processing researches including Neural Machine Translation, Name Entity Recognition, etc. for Fon-French.

 Fon (also called Fongbe) is an African-indigenous language spoken mostly in Benin, Togo and Nigeria - by about 2 million people.